programmercv/resume_exporter/README.md

     resume_exporter /path/to/your/profile.html

-That command will return a string, that looks like [that](spec/fixtures/example.json)
+That command will return a json formatted string, that looks like [that](spec/fixtures/example.json)

-To save that string in a json file, run:
+To save the output in a file, run:

     resume_exporter /path/to/your/profile.html >> your_file.json